SylphAI-Inc/AdalFlow/docs/source/tutorials/lightrag_design_philosophy.rst

  We help users build the task pipeline, but we want to help with optimizing even more so.

-We will design our building blocks with `optimization` in mind.
+We design our building blocks with `optimization` in mind.
-This means beyond giving developers transparency and control, providing them with great `logging`, `observability`, `configurability`, `optimizers`,  and `trainers` to ease the existing frustrations of optimizing the task pipeline.
+This means we go beyond just providing developers with transparency and control; we also offer excellent `logging`, `observability`, `configurability`, `optimizers`, and `trainers` to ease the existing frustrations of optimizing the task pipeline.

 Our understanding of LLM workflow